How to Convert From a Traditional IRA to a Roth IRA

 - Roll over your deductible IRAs to a qualified plan in a trustee-to-trustee direct transfer.
 These transfers don't count toward the one-rollover-per-year limit.

-- Then convert your nondeductible IRAs to a Roth IRA via another trustee-to-trustee direct transfer so as to avoid the mandatory 20-percent withholding.
+- Then convert your nondeductible IRAs to a Roth IRA via another trustee-to-trustee direct transfer to avoid the mandatory 20% withholding.

 Income Does Not Necessarily Mean Taxable Income